Loukious/TikTokStreamKeyGenerator/README.md

 - Generate a TikTok stream key.
 - Obtain a shareable URL for the TikTok live stream.
 - Support for specifying different topics including games, music, and more.
-- Spoofing support for users without TikTok LIVE Studio access.
+- Spoofing support for users without TikTok LIVE Studio access (Currently broken don't use it).
 - Generate a fake device for spoofing.
 - Option to enable replay generation.
 - Option to close the room when the stream ends.